On the Addressability Problem on CSS Codes: Clifford Addressability

-\begin{proposition} Let $U$ be a $1$-local Clifford circuit.
-Then there is a depth 1 circuit $V$, with gates from the set $\mathcal{C}_{P,H}:=\{I,P,HP,PHP,PH,H\}$, such that $U$ is a logical operator with logical action $\Bar{U}$ if and only if $V$ is (up to phase) a logical operator with action $\Bar{U}$ (up to phase). \end{proposition} \begin{proof} By definition, on each qubit $U$ is a product of gates in $\mathcal{C}_{P,H}$ with Paulis.
-Since the gates in $\mathcal{C}_{P,H}$ preserve Paulis by conjugation, we can commute all the Paulis to the right.
-Thus, $U=VP$ where $P$ is a Pauli circuit and $V$ only contains gates from $\mathcal{C}_{P,H}$.
+Furthermore, writing $\Bar{U},\Bar{V}$ the logical action of these Clifford circuits, we have $\Bar{U} = \pm \Bar{V}$. \end{proposition} \begin{proof} By definition, on each qubit $U$ is a product of gates in $\mathcal{C}_{S,H}$ with Paulis.
+Since the gates in $\mathcal{C}_{S,H}$ preserve Paulis by conjugation, we can commute all the Paulis to the right.
+Thus, $U=VP$ where $P$ is a Pauli circuit and $V$ only contains gates from $\mathcal{C}_{S,H}$.
+By \cref{def:equivalence of cliffords}, we have that $U \equiv V$.

 Then since Paulis either commute or anti-commute, for any $X^aZ^b$, we have that